juro-ub/selenium/README.md

 and set the path to chrome_driver

 # Requirements
-JDK 11
+- JDK 11
-Chrome
+- Chrome Browser
-Chrome Webdriver
+- Chrome Webdriver
-Netbeans 13
+- Netbeans 13